troglobit/merecat/README.md

 [Merecat][] is a simple, small and fast HTTP server.
-Once it was about as fast as the best full-featured web servers, and even today it remains sufficient for most use-case on the web.
-It does not have a lot of special features, except for one extremely useful -- URL-traffic-based throttling -- something that few other web servers have.
+Once it was about as fast as the best full-featured web servers, and even today it remains sufficient for most use-cases on the web.
+It does not have lots of special features, except for URL-traffic-based throttling.

 With its small footprint it is very suitable for small and embedded systems, even those smaller than a Raspberry Pi.